 - V. Other Pertinent Information

-The Department of Language and Literature has determined that journalism courses will require a 5000 word minimum in writing assignments.
+The Department of Language and Literature has determined that journalism courses require a 5000-word minimum in writing assignments.

 - VI.
 Catalog Course Description